Dental Technician Training Programs and Requirements

 - Online Availability: Some online courses may be available, but hands-on practice is an essential component of training.

 Associate of Applied Science Degree in Dental Technology

 The Associate of Applied Science (A.A.S.) in Dental Technology is a 2-year, undergraduate degree program that is designed to prepare students for the workforce.
-Students may take courses in subjects like dental anatomy, restorative techniques and orthodontic techniques.
-Some general education courses, like English composition, may be required.
+Students may take courses in the following subjects:

 Although not required by most states, dental technicians may earn Dental Laboratory Technology National Board certification.
 This involves passing a specialty written exam, a comprehensive written examination and a specialty practical exam.